OpenDSA/OpenDSA/RST/en/Design/IntroProcess.rst

 if not obsolete, at least a less compelling commercial success.

-The practitioners of Agile methods tend to be a diverse and fraction group, but have, as a group drafted a single statement that nearly all agile process models embrace.
+The practitioners of Agile methods tend to be a diverse and fractious group, but have, as a group, drafted a single statement that nearly all agile process models embrace.
 It is known as the *Agile Manifesto* [#]_.
 Here it is in it's entirety:

    | We are uncovering better ways of developing
      software by doing it and helping others do it.